Student and Advisor Guidelines

 5. Course Applicability, Transfer Courses and Course Exemptions

-Retroactive and Transfer Course List available here.
+Master Course List (replaces Retroactive and Transfer Course List) available here.

 A. Course Applicability: Courses approved by the Undergraduate Curriculum Council (UCC) as foundational courses fall into two effective date categories.

-1. Many courses initially approved for the foundational outcomes were unchanged from recent history.
+1. Most courses initially approved for the foundational outcomes were unchanged from recent history.
 These courses taken within the last ten years (per university regulations -- at Purdue, including regional campuses, or at another institution when transferred back to Purdue as an equivalent course) will be considered as meeting the foundational outcomes.
 For example, a student taking ENGL 10600 (or its transferred equivalent) within the last 10 years will meet foundational outcomes for written communication and information literacy.

 If a student transfers to the University, only direct match courses taken within the last ten years will be used to meet the Foundational Outcome requirements.